driemworks/mercury-blockchain/README.md

 To connect with the test network, use `--bootstrap-ip=ec2-34-207-242-13.compute-1.amazonaws.com` and `bootstrap-port=8080` `mercury run --name=theo --datadir=.mercury/ --miner=0x990DB19D440124F3d5bA8867b3C35bC0D3c5Eda8 --port=<your port> --bootstrap-ip=ec2-34-207-242-13.compute-1.amazonaws.com --bootstrap-port=8080`

-## API
-Note: In order to use the API a node must be running.

 ### RPC
 Mercury uses gRPC to let you communicate directly with a node.
 Authentication and Security is pending.